Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 Colorado State vs. New Mexico College Football Odds, Plays and Insights

-Oddsmakers heavily favor the Colorado State Rams (2-3, 0-0 MWC) when they visit the New Mexico Lobos (2-4, 0-0 MWC) on Saturday, October 16, 2021 in a matchup between MWC opponents at Dreamstyle Stadium.
-Colorado State is favored by 10.5 points.
-The point total is set at 45.5 for the contest.
+MWC opponents meet when the Colorado State Rams (2-3, 0-0 MWC) visit the New Mexico Lobos (2-4, 0-0 MWC) on Saturday, October 16, 2021 at Dreamstyle Stadium.
+Colorado State is favored by 11.5 points.
+A total of 45 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.